 Then, the person must file a lawsuit within 90 days or forfeit the right to move forward with the lawsuit.

 Types of Damages in a Sexual Harassment Lawsuit

-Damages are the amounts paid to the claimant if the case is settled in his or her favor.
+Damages are the amounts paid to the claimant (person bringing the charge) if the case is settled in their favor.
 These payments are in two types: compensatory or punitive.

 - Lost pay, bonuses, tips, and commissions

-Back pay is awarded if the employee lost their job or was fired because of sexual harassment.
-Federal law limits back pay to two years from the time the lawsuit was filed.
+Back pay in compensatory damages is awarded if the employee lost their job or was fired because of sexual harassment.
+Federal law limits back pay to two years before the charge was filed.

-Front pay is payments to the claimant between the time the case is settled and reinstatement (when the employee comes back to work).
-That is, until the claimant comes back to the workplace, as required by laws, in the same or a similar position.
+Front pay, meanwhile, is compensatory damage payments to the claimant between the time the case is settled and reinstatement.
+That is the time until the claimant comes back to the work, as required by law, in the same or a similar position.

 Federal law limits the amount of compensatory and punitive damages in discrimination cases (including sexual harassment), depending on the size of the employer.

 - For employers with 15-100 employees, the limit is $50,000.

 - For employers with 101-200 employees, the limit is $100,000.